udo-munk/RP2040-GEEK-80/README.md

 Into the CODE80 directory copy all the .bin files from src-examples.
 Into the DISKS80 directory copy the disk images from disks.
+CONF80 is used to save the configuration, nothing more to do there, the directory must exist though